-The interest rates on our variable-rate Private Education Loans issued before April 1, 2021 and certain other assets are indexed to LIBOR, the London interbank offered rate.
-Certain of our interest rate swaps, notes issued under our term ABS and our education loan-backed multi-lender secured borrowing facility (the "Secured Borrowing Facility"), brokered and non-brokered deposits, and other obligations also are indexed to LIBOR.
+The interest rates on our variable-rate Private Education Loans issued before April 1, 2021 and certain other assets are indexed to LIBOR.
+Certain of our interest rate swaps, notes issued under ABS and our education loan-backed multi-lender secured borrowing facility (the "Secured Borrowing Facility"), brokered and non-brokered deposits, and other obligations also are indexed to LIBOR.
 In each case, the terms of the relevant agreements define LIBOR and provide differing methods for how it may be replaced or computed if LIBOR is no longer available as defined.
 LIBOR has been used worldwide as a reference for setting interest rates on loans, derivatives, and other assets and obligations.